Skip to content

 Collection vs. bespoke

-The studio releases one collection a year, and also takes on bespoke commissions.
+The studio releases a new collection each season, and also takes on bespoke commissions.
 The practical difference:

 • A collection piece is faster, and there is a physical sample available to try on at the first meeting.
 Adjustments (length, sizing) are always made in either case.